-Stakeholo der Engagement 102-40 List of stakeholder groups Shareholders, clie analysts, business ents, employees, academics s partners. , NGOs, investment 102-41 Collective bargaining agreements of association and in six of our Europ d to adherence to local laws I collective employee action bean offices participate in co ling 3.6 percent of State Stre State Street employees ollective bargaining 102-42 Identifying and selecting stakeholders the success of our time defined shar stakeholders.
-Fur As a publicly traded company whose success depends on supporting the success of our clients with financial services, we have for a long time defined shareholders, clients and employees as key stakeholders.
-Further, stakeholders are important as they provide expert perspectives or impact our reputation in the marketplace (see [GRI 102-40]).
+Stakehol der Engagement 102-40 List of stakeholder groups Shareholders, clients, employees, academics, NGOs, investment analysts, business partners.
+102-41 Collective bargaining agreements We are committed to adherence to local laws regarding the freedom of association and collective employee action.
+State Street employees in six of our European offices participate in collective bargaining agreements, totaling 3.6 percent of State Street employees globally.
+102-42 Identifying and selecting stakeholders As a publicly traded company whose success depends on supporting the success of our clients with financial services, we have for a long time defined shareholders, clients and employees as key stakeholders.
+Further, stakeholders are important as they provide expert perspectives or impact our reputation in the marketplace [see [GRI 102-40]].
 102-43 Approach to stakeholder engagement Engagement with all categories of stakeholders (shareholders, clients, employees, academics, nongovernmental organizations, investment analysts and business partners) occurs every two years and all engagement is undertaken as part of the report creation process, specifically to identify the areas of focus for the report.
 For the 2017 materiality assessment, shareholders, clients, academics, nongovernmental organizations, investment analysts and business partners were engaged using a survey they were asked to complete and return to State Street's CR team.
-Employees were also engaged using a survey they were asked to complete and return to State Street's CR team.
-They also participated in three workshops conducted for colleagues in the North America, EMEA and Asia 102-44 Key topics and concerns Stakeholder Issue Response raised Shareholders Economic Performance [2018 10-K Filing] Talent Recruitment and Retention [I. SASB Material: Human Capital: Talent Recruitment and Retention] Clients Client Data Protection and IT Resilience [I. SASB Material: Social Capital: Client Data Protection and IT Resilience] Risk Excellence and Compliance [I. SASB Material: Leadership and Governance: Risk Excellence and Compliance]
+Employees were also engaged using a survey they were asked to complete for colleagues in the North America, EMEA and Asia ntal organizations, ccurs every two years the report creation cus for the report.
+For rs, clients, academics, analysts and business ere asked to complete ees were also engaged nd return to State ree workshops 102-44 Key topics and concerns Stakeholder lssue Response raised Shareholders Economic Performance Talent Recruitment and Retention [2018 10-K Filing] Clients Client Data Protection and IT Resilience [I. SASB Material: Social Capital: Client Data Protection and IT Resilience] Risk Excellence and Compliance [I. SASB Material: Leadership and Governance: Risk Excellence and Compliance]

-The second secon ESG Products and Services II.
-SASB Material: Business Model and Innovation: ESG Products and Services Client Relationships [I. SASB Material: Social Capital: Client Relationships] Employees Economic Performance [2018 10-K Filing] Diversity, Flexibility, Equal Opportunity and Well-being [I. SASB Material: Human Capital: Inclusion and Diversity] Talent Recruitment and Retention [I. SASB Material: Human Capital: Talent Recruitment and Retention] Environmental Responsibility [II.
-TCFD Material] Academics Talent Recruitment and Retention [I. SASB Material: Human Capital: Talent Recruitment and Retention] Digitization and Innovation [I. SASB Material: Business Model and Innovation: Digitization and Innovation] Non- governments organization [I. SASB Material: Leadership and Governance: Responsible Sourcing] Environmental Responsibility [II.
+ESG Products and Services [I. SASB Material: Business Model and Innovation: ESG Products and Services] Client Relationships [I. SASB Material: Social Capital: Client Relationships] Employees Economic Performance [2018 10-K Filing] Diversity, Flexibility, Equal Opportunity and Well-being [I. SASB Material: Human Capital: Inclusion and Diversity] Talent Recruitment and Retention [I. SASB Material: Human Capital: Talent Recruitment and Retention] Environmental Responsibility [II.
+TCFD Material] Academics Talent Recruitment and Retention [I. SASB Material: Human Capital: Talent Recruitment and Retention] Digitization and Innovation [I. SASB Material: Business Model and Innovation: Digitization and Innovation] Non- governmental organizations Responsible Sourcing [I. SASB Material: Leadership and Governance: Responsible Sourcing] Environmental Responsibility [II.
 TCFD Material] ESG Products and Services [I. SASB Material: Business Model and Innovation: ESG Products and Services]